-n our fast-moving global community, today's youths find themselves maneuvering through a multitude of complicated personal and social development barriers.
-Economic hurdles.
-Strained family dynamics.
-Transitional stress.
-Now more than ever, school counselors play a pivotal role in guiding students toward academic excellence in the face of these sometimes formidable hurdles.
+In our fast-moving global community, today's youths find themselves maneuvering through a multitude of complicated personal and social development barriers, economic hurdles, strained family dynamics, and transitional stress.
+Now more than ever, school counselors play a pivotal role in guiding students toward academic excellence in the face of these formidable hurdles.

-The School Counseling program at Bridgewater State University provides you with the solid leadership and skills required to excel as a school counselor in today's often challenging academic environment.
-This advanced degree program offers the training, fieldwork and multitasking experience necessary to guide students to success.
+The School Counseling program at Bridgewater State University provides students with the solid leadership and skills required to excel as a school counselor in today's often challenging academic environment.
+This advanced degree program offers the training, fieldwork and multi-tasking experience necessary to guide students to success.

-The School Counseling (PreK-8, 5-12) is offered as a Master's (MEd) and a Postmaster's Licensure program.
+The School Counseling (PreK-8, 5-12) is offered as a Master's (M.Ed.) and a Postmaster's Licensure program.